Balasubramanian-pg/Tableau/Chapter 14 - Automations In Tableau/Tableau Desktop/Readme.md

+> [!WARNING]
+> **What You CANNOT Do with XML Hacking**
+>
+> While powerful, there are limits:
+>
+> 1. **Creating Charts from Scratch**
+>    You can’t write a script to “make a bar chart.”
+The XML that defines marks, encodings, and pill arrangements is deeply complex and encoded.
+Modifying existing visuals is far safer than creating new ones.
+>
+> 2. **Generating Extracts**
+>    You cannot create `.hyper` data files by editing XML.
+The workbook XML only references the extract file location.
+>
+> 3. **Complex Logic Changes**
+>    Changing UI behavior such as converting a *Single Select Dropdown* into a *Multiple Values Slider* requires modifying multiple nested tags.
+This is usually faster and safer to do in Tableau Desktop.

 ### 1. Global Branding & Formatting (The "Rebranding" Nightmare)
 If your company changes its logo or color palette, updating 50 dashboards manually is painful.
 *   **Mass Color Replacement:**